bbpblanc/CIST-005B-final/README.md

 Design and implement an application that maintains the data for a simple social network.
 Each person in the network should have a profile that contains the person’s name.
 Your application should allow a user to join the network, leave the network, create a profile, modify the profile, search for other profiles, and add and remove friends.

 A simple approach:
-- Use a graph data structure to design the network of your social media application. ( You can get an idea of the Chapter 12: Graphs Assignment)
+- Use a graph data structure to design the network of your social media application.
 - Add profiles (or accounts) to the application (add a vertex to the graph).
 You can create a profile class with attributes like name, email, and phone number.
 Then add the profiles to the graph.
 - Remove profiles from the application (remove a vertex from the graph.)
 - Create a friendship between two profiles.
 (Add an edge between two vertexes.)